zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 to not have a clue.
 We cling to past decisions and things said because abandoning them is admitting you were wrong.
-However, looking at the past two years, it's very clear to me the name of "Perl 6" has been detrimental to the language and I'm not afraid to admit I was wrong in defending it.
+However, looking at the past two years, it's very clear to me the name of "Perl 6" has been detrimental to the language.
+I'm not afraid to admit I was wrong in defending the "Perl 6" name.

+It's an indicator that something's wrong, when you spent days writing an amazing technical post but have anxiety posting it to [r/programming](https://www.reddit.com/r/programming/) because it'll inevitably end up with quips and jokes about Perl being late to the party.
+It's an indicator that something's wrong, when you're apprehensive joining a tech discussion to mention how easy the task is to do in "Perl 6," because even well-meaning people have a hard time realizing Perl 6 is an entirely new language.

 I'm under no delusion that merely changing the name would instantly make everyone love the language.
 There are still performance problems to takle.
 More bugs to fix.
 More documentation and tests to write.
-All these things need humans to work on them and humans care about perception.
+All these things need humans to work on them and humans care about *perception.* The assumption that humans will start to use Rakudo simply because it's a better product just does not match reality.

 It would be beneficial to change the perception of the Rakudo language.
 Ignoring the problem won't do that.
 Including boiler plate text about Perl 6 being new language that's totally different from Perl 5 at the start of every